RasaHQ/rasa/docs/user-guide/cloud-storage.rst

-:desc: Handle Rasa models on premise or in your private cloud for
+:desc: Handle Rasa models on premise or in your private cloud for a
        GDPR-compliant intent recognition and entity extraction.

 .. _cloud-storage:

-Cloud Storage
+Cloud Storage a
 =============

 .. edit-link::